Amerasia

 Amerasia was a journal of Far Eastern affairs best known for the 1940s "Amerasia Affair" in which several of its staff and their contacts were suspected of espionage and charged with unauthorized possession of government documents.

 Publication

-The journal was founded in 1937 by Frederick Vanderbilt Field, who also chaired the editorial board, and Philip Jaffe, a naturalized American born in Russia.
+The journal was founded in 1937 by Frederick Vanderbilt Field, who also chaired the editorial board, and Philip Jaffe, a naturalized American born in the Ukrainian part of the Russian Empire near Poltava.
 It was edited by Jaffe and Kate L. Mitchell.
 Field was the publication's chief financial backer.
 Jaffe was a friend of Earl Browder, general secretary of the Communist Party of the United States.
 The journal's staffers and writers included a number of Communists or former Communists, including Chi Ch'ao-ting, and at one time Joseph Milton Bernstein, who has been alleged to be a Soviet agent.
 The journal had a small circulation and sold for fifteen cents a copy.
 It ceased publication in 1947.